Healthcare in Pakistan: Malnutrition

 Malnutrition is one of the most significant public health problems in Pakistan, and especially among children.
 According to UNICEF, about half of children are chronically malnourished.
 National surveys show that for almost three decades, the rates of stunting and acute undernutrition in children under five years of age have remained stagnant, at 45 percent and 16 percent, respectively.
 Additionally, at the “national level almost 40% of these children are underweight...and about 9% [are affected] by wasting”, diseases where muscle and fat tissues degenerate as a result of malnutrition.
-Similarly, approximately 42% of women in Pakistan in reproductive age are anemia as per National Nutritional Survey-2018, with a slightly higher percentage in villages than in urban areas.
+Similarly, approximately 42% of women in Pakistan in reproductive age are anemic as per National Nutritional Survey-2018, with a slightly higher percentage in villages than in urban areas.
 Anemia is commonly caused by iron deficiency.

 A significant contributing factor to this issue is food insecurity; The World Food Programme estimates that nearly one in two Pakistanis are at risk of food insecurity.
 This in turn can be attributed in part to the rapid urbanisation and mass migrations caused by the Great Partition of India and Pakistan, and the resulting issues with infrastructure and government, as well as other factors.

 For example, contamination of water sources affects water and food security, and also over a long time contribute to stunting and underweight measurements, caused by deficiencies of nutrients, lost through diarrhea, dysentery, and other water-born diseases.

 Some limitations to interventions and aid are due to the limitations in peer-reviewed literature on this specific topic.
 According to the director of the nutritional science program at Pakistan's Dow University of Health Sciences (DUHS), and president of the Pakistan Nutrition and Dietetic Society (PNDS), Dr. Safdar, “only 99 papers of nutritional research were published in Pakistan between 1965 and 2003”.